 If you make a mistake, you learn from it so you won’t make it again.
 After all, doing the same thing over and over expecting different results is one of the definitions of insanity.
-This is what separates successful entrepreneurs from unsuccessful ones: it’s not that successful ones don’t make mistakes, it’s that they learn from them and devise new plans to get around them.
+This is what separates successful entrepreneurs from unsuccessful ones: it’s not that successful ones don’t make mistakes, it’s that they learn from them.

 Not Having A Solid Business Plan

-If you don’t devise a plan for your business, you’re going to get lost and waste a lot of valuable time.
+If you don’t devise a plan for your business, you’re going to get lost.
+You’re also going to waste a lot of valuable time.
 It would be like driving from New York to California without a map.
 A plan is necessary to help grow your startup.
-You will need financial projections, descriptions of your products and services and how they help people, a comprehensive marketing analysis, and a complete overview of your organizational structure.
+Specifically, you will need financial projections, descriptions of your products and services and how they help people, a comprehensive marketing analysis, and a complete overview of your organizational structure.

 If you launch a startup without a plan, you still have the chance to fix your mistake.
-All you need to do is sit down and come up with a plan with either a consultant or a colleague who can craft one.
+All you need to do is sit down and come up with a plan.
+You can do this with either a consultant or a colleague who can craft one.

 Not Setting Reasonable Goals